 Course Requirements Checklist

 The student will build a 2000–2500-word research paper in current APA format.
-Over the duration of the course, the student will select a topic; create a title page, abstract, and outline of the paper; and, finally, submit his or her final research paper.
+Over the duration of the course, the student will select a topic; create a title page and outline of the paper; and, finally, submit his or her final research paper.

 The student will follow the weekly news for the first weeks of this course looking for a situation they would hypothetically respond to as a crisis interventionist.
 The student will complete a 750–1000-word review of the incident that includes 4 primary sections: (1) explore the nature of the crisis presented, (2) suggest steps for alleviating the crisis, (3) teach coping skills, and (4) help the victim(s) develop resiliency.
 This assignment must be in current APA format and must include at least 1 citation of the textbook and at least 1 citation from an outside source.
-The paper must also include a title page, abstract, and reference page in current APA format.
-The abstract must be 150–250 words.
-(SLOs A, B, C, E)
+The paper must also include a title page and reference page in current APA format.
+(MLOs A, B, C, E)

-Each exam will cover the Reading & Study material for the assigned modules/weeks.
-Each exam will be open-book/open-notes.
-Exams 1 and 2 will contain 20 multiple-choice and true/false questions and have a time limit of 40 minutes.
-Exam 3 will contain 15 multiple-choice and true/false questions and 1 essay question and have a time limit of 1 hour and 30 minutes.
-(SLOs A, B, C, D, E, F)
+Each quiz will cover the Learn material for the assigned module: week.
+Each quiz will be open-book/open-notes.
+Quiz: Overview of Crisis Intervention and Quiz: Techniques and Ethics of Crisis Intervention contain 20 multiple-choice and true/false questions and have a time limit of 40 minutes.
+Quiz: Crisis Intervention of Suicide contains 15 multiple-choice and true/false questions and 1 essay question and has a time limit of 1 hour.
+(MLOs A, B, C, D, E, F)